 In 2019, Tapestry still managed to generate $814 million in operating income from $6.03 billion in sales, despite a severe underperformance from Kate Spade.
 Equally important is the fact that Kate Spade’s operating income was $187 million in 2019, just $10 million less than the previous year on a 7% decline in same-store sales.

-Down 25% on the year, I like its chances (unless there’s a recession) of rebounding in 2020.
+Down 15% in the last year, I like its chances (unless there’s a recession) of rebounding in 2020.

 The U.S.-China trade war has not been kind to Whirlpool (NYSE:WHR), which has seen its volumes fall off a cliff due to a 12% increase in washing machine prices as a result of the tariffs on Chinese imports.

-Despite the sales and profit declines due to the tariffs, Whirlpool’s stock is actually up almost 33% year-to-date.
+Despite the sales and profit declines due to the tariffs, Whirlpool’s stock is actually up 15% over the last year.

 A recent survey of appliance repair technicians found that Whirlpool has the most reliable washers, dryers and refrigerators as well as the second-most reliable stoves, ranges and dishwashers.